John Hickman (Medal of Honor): Military service

-Medal of Honor Citation
+Medal of Honor citation

-Hickman was given his medal of honor through the War Department, General Orders No. 17 on July 10, 1863:" Served on board the U.S.S.
+Hickman was given his medal of honor through the War Department, General Orders No. 17 on July 10, 1863:Served on board the U.S.S.
 Richmond in the attack on Port Hudson, 14 March 1863.
 Damaged by a 6-inch solid rifle shot which shattered the starboard safety-valve chamber and also damaged the port safety-valve, the fireroom of the U.S.S.
 Richmond immediately became filled with steam to place it in an extremely critical condition.
-Acting courageously in this crisis, Hickman persisted in penetrating the steam-filled room in order to haul the hot fires of the furnaces and continued this action until the gravity of the situation had been lessened."
+Acting courageously in this crisis, Hickman persisted in penetrating the steam-filled room in order to haul the hot fires of the furnaces and continued this action until the gravity of the situation had been lessened.

-Post-Military
+Later life

-After the Civil War, Hickman returned to his home in Blair County, Pennsylvania.
-He continued living there until he died at the age of 67 on December 24, 1904.
-He was buried in Calvary Cemetery.
+After the Civil War, Hickman returned to his home in Blair County, Pennsylvania, and worked for many years as a freight conductor on the Pennsylvania Railroad.
+He died on December 24, 1904, and was buried at Calvary Cemetery in Altoona, Pennsylvania.